 Remark 3.
-A Stone space is a compact, Hausdorff, totally disconnected topological space, with a basis of clopen sets.
-Stone Duality [6, 7] connects algebraic homomorphisms in BoolAlg (HPT) to geometric inverse images in Stone (IIPT), where continuous maps preserve clopen sets via inverse images.
+Stone and Gelfand Dualities [6, 7] connect algebraic homomorphisms (HPT) to geometric inverse images (IIPT).
 The Adjoint Functor Theorem [2] underpins dualities like Spec, where algebraic and geometric structures are preserved [3].

 Example 4.
-The Spec functor maps a ring homomorphism $\phi : R \to S$ to a morphism $\mathbf{Spec}(S) \to \mathbf{Spec}(R)$, with inverse images of prime ideals preserving geometric structure.
+The Spec functor maps a ring homomorphism $\phi: R \to S$ to a morphism $SpecS \to SpecR$, with inverse images of prime ideals preserving geometric structure.

-5 Applications and Implications
+1.4 Applications and Implications